simonreise/forest-segmentation-2025/README.md

 ## Maps

-Yearly maps of forest parameters are stored on Zenodo (link here)
+Yearly maps of forest parameters are stored on [Zenodo](https://doi.org/10.5281/zenodo.18054578)